USAJOBS/Help/faq/application/documents/resume/what-to-include.md

 ## Important facts about the federal hiring process

-* The Federal Government does have a standard job application.
+* The federal government does have a standard job application.
 Your resume is your application.
 * Hiring agencies use the job announcement to describe the job and list the required qualifications and responsibilities.
 * After applying, the hiring agency uses the information in your resume to verify if you have the required qualifications stated in the job announcement.
 * Once the hiring agency has determined who is qualified, they may use other assessments such as interviews or testing to determine the best qualified applications.